-- Set up tables for students to pick up their yearbooks. - Same as above, but turn distribution into a signing party. - Deliver to homeroom or English classes. - Hand out at an assembly where the staff is recognized for their work. - Hand out at registration in August or September.
+- Set up tables for students to pick up their yearbooks. - Same as above, but turn distribution into a signing party.

+- Hand out at an assembly where the staff is recognized for their work. - Hand out at registration in August or September.